-Approximately 3-4% of pregnancies present breech at term.
+Approximately 3-4% of pregnancies at term are breech presentations.
 Presentation should be assessed in all pregnancies 36 weeks and beyond and suspected breech presentation confirmed by ultrasound.
 Eighty-five percent of persistent breech presentations are delivered by cesarean.
-Overall, fetal malpresentations constitute 17% of indicated cesarean deliveries.
+Fetal malpresentations constitute 17% of all indicated cesarean deliveries.

 A large multi-national prospective study concluded that vaginal delivery of breech infants should not be attempted because of increased neonatal morbidity and mortality.
 Follow up studies show less perinatal morbidity and mortality, but at the expense of an increased cesarean rate.
 Some small and nonrandomized studies suggest that in appropriately counseled patients, breech vaginal delivery may be safe when strict selection protocols are utilized.

 The patient should be informed of the increased risk for neonatal morbidity and mortality with vaginal breech delivery (including prolonged cord compression and fetal birth trauma) compared to planned cesarean delivery.
 The infant should be 37 weeks or older, have an estimated fetal weight between 2500 and 4000g, and be in a frank or complete breech presentation.
-There should be an adequate maternal pelvis, normal amniotic fluid index, no fetal anomalies predisposing to dystocia and the fetal neck should not be hyperflexed.
+There should be an adequate maternal pelvis, normal amniotic fluid index, no fetal anomalies predisposing to dystocia, and the fetal neck should not be hyperflexed.
 Labor induction should be avoided.
 Augmentation should be reserved for inadequate contraction patterns prior to active phase labor.
 The fetus should undergo continuous heart rate monitoring and labor progress followed closely.
-The mother should be allowed to deliver the fetus to the umbilicus.
-Standard breech maneuvers should be applied for delivery of the arms, shoulders and head.
-The infant should be rotated to occiput anterior and the neck flexed by applying pressure to the maxilla.
-Episiotomy may be necessary to allow for adequate room for the maneuvers.
+For further details on management of a breech delivery please refer to Management of the Breech Presenting at the Introitus.

 Back to Search Results